Manage DNS in your network

 Besides accessing machines by their domain names, you can configure NetBird to use your private nameservers, control what nameservers a specific peer group should use, and set up split DNS.

-Nameservers feature is available in NetBird v0.11.0 or later.
+Nameservers feature is available in NetBird v0.11.0 or later on both cloud and self-hosted versions.

 Local resolver

-This local resolver will be responsible for queries to the domain names of peers registered in your network and forwarding queries to upstream nameservers you configure in the system.
+To minimize system changes, NetBird runs a local embedded DNS resolver on each peer.
+This resolver handles queries for domain names of registered peers in your network and forwards queries to upstream nameservers that you configure in the system.

 Nameserver

-Nameserver is an upstream DNS server for name resolution, if a query comes and is not a peer domain name, it will be resolved by one of the upstream servers.
-You can assign private and public IPs and custom ports.
-Remember that you might need a network route for private addresses to allow peers to connect to it.
+A nameserver is an upstream DNS server responsible for name resolution.
+If a query is not related to a peer domain name, it will be resolved by one of the upstream servers.
+You can assign private and public IPs, as well as custom ports for your nameservers.
+Ensure that network routes for private addresses are set up to allow peers to connect to them, when configuring private nameservers.

 Match domains